Council sends UPS parking proposal back to planning commission

 Warren County: Notice of taxes due

-Warren County tax bills for the second half of the year 2022 have been mailed.
-If you have not received a bill for Personal Property, Real Estate, Sanitary District for Blue Mountain, Cedarville Heights, High Knob, Lake Front Royal, Linden Heights, Osprey Lane, Riverside, Shangri-La, Shannon Woods, Shenandoah Farms, Shenandoah Shores, Skyland Estates, South River, or Wildcat Drive please contact the Treasurer’s Office at 540-635-2215.
+Warren County tax bills for the first half of the year 2023 have been mailed.
+If you do not receive a bill for Personal Property, Real Estate, Sanitary District for Blue Mountain, Cedarville Heights, High Knob, Lake Front Royal, Linden Heights, Osprey Lane, Riverside, Shangri-La, Shannon Woods, Shenandoah Farms, Shenandoah Shores, Skyland Estates, Shangri-La, or Wildcat Drive, please contact the Treasurer’s Office at 540-635-2215.

 Treasurer’s Office hours are 9:00 am – 5:00 pm, Monday through Friday.

 Town Planning Commission acts on parking exception proposal and short-term rentals, again defers final Comp Plan approval